Find Your Local Mattress WarehouseSearch

+If you can’t sleep because your neck is hurting and you can’t get comfortable, it might be time for a new pillow.
 Did you know choosing the right pillow for you is just as important as picking out the right mattress?

 Most people spend a lot of time picking out just the right mattress, but never take the time to do research on pillows.

 Some people might actually have their pillows for the entire time they own a mattress, if not longer.
 Over time, your pillow absorbs a lot of sweat and other bodily fluids.
 It also will pick up dust mites and pet dander.
 A good rule of thumb for checking to see if you need to replace your pillow is to fold it in half.
 If it springs back to its original shape, it’s still good.
 If not, it’s time for a replacement.
 By the same token, if memory foam pillows become crumbly and out of shape, it’s good to replace those as well.